garrows/browser-serialport/README.md

 ## Why not Node.js?

 [Nodebots](http://nodebots.io/) are awesome but HTML5 apps have access to a lot of APIs that make sense for robotics like the [GamepadAPI](http://www.html5rocks.com/en/tutorials/doodles/gamepad/), [WebRTC Video and Data](http://www.webrtc.org/), [Web Speech API](http://www.google.com/intl/en/chrome/demos/speech.html), etc. Also you get a nice GUI and its easier to run.
-I'm planning to bring [Jonny-Five](https://github.com/rwaldron/johnny-five) to work in the browser as well by modifying it's dependancy [Firmata](https://github.com/jgautier/firmata) to use browser-serialport.
+I have also made a fork of [Johnny-Five](https://github.com/garrows/johnny-five) to work with [Browserify](http://browserify.org/) as well by modifying it's dependancy [Firmata](https://github.com/garrows/firmata) to use browser-serialport.

 ## Demos

 A [Serial Monitor](https://chrome.google.com/webstore/detail/serial-monitor/ohncdkkhephpakbbecnkclhjkmbjnmlo) (like the one in the Arduino IDE) is available in the chrome web store.
 Source is available in the demo directory.

-A Jonny-five demo is also coming soon.
+I made a [Johnny Five Demo](https://chrome.google.com/webstore/detail/johnny-five-demo/ikbnclceoeficmoaocnoggdaiacmalfo) that uses browser-serialport too.
+More features coming to that soon though.

 ## Restrictions